mjkern/67272-Windows-Setup/instructions.md

         \curl -sSL https://get.rvm.io | bash -s stable
         ```

+        If this fails, try changing the keyserver url to one of the other
+        options listed on the [rvm troubleshooting page](https://rvm.io/rvm/security)

-    3) Close your bash shell and open a new one (or `source ~/.bashrc` should work)
+    3) Close your terminal and open a new one (or `source ~/.bashrc` should work)

-    4) Install Ruby 2.5.7 (this will take a while)
+    4) Install Ruby 2.6.6 (this may take a minute)

         ```
-        rvm install 2.5.7
+        rvm install 2.6.6
         ```

     5) Set default Ruby version

         ```
         bash --login
-        rvm --default use 2.5.7
+        rvm --default use 2.6.6
         ```

-    6) Close and re-open WSL
+    6) Close and re-open the terminal

     7) Check installation

         ```
         rvm list
         ```
-        You should see `=* ruby-2.5.7` in the output.
+        You should see `=* ruby-2.6.6` in the output.

-3) Rails 5.2.3
+3) Rails 5.2.4.4
     1) Install nodejs (a prerequisite)

         ```
         curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
-        sudo apt-get install -y nodejs
+        sudo apt install -y nodejs
         ```

-    2) Install Rails 5.2.3 (this will take a while)
+    2) Install Rails 5.2.4.4 (this may take a few minutes)

         ```
-        gem install rails -v=5.2.3
+        gem install rails -v=5.2.4.4
         ```

     3) Test installation
         1) Pick a good directory

             We are going to create a trivial web app.
 Make sure you are in a
             folder that you want to be in.

-Use `cd` (and maybe `mkdir`) as expained
-            in the WSL setup instructions.
-The new app will be created in it's own
-            folder so no need to make a specific one.
+            I recommend creating a folder for each lab (and phase) right where
+            you are, the `home` directory.
+You will be here by default when you
+            open a terminal, and can always get back here with `cd ~`.
+You
+            should avoid working in any path that begins with `/mnt/` for
+            performance reasons (if you are using WSL 2).

+            So use `mkdir` and `cd` to get where you want to be.
+For example:
+            ```
+            mkdir lab01
+            cd lab01
+            ```

         2) Create an application with the name "testapp"

             ```
             rails new testapp
             ```
-            (this may take a little while)
+            (this may take a minute)

         3) Change diretories into the new application